mailcheck/mailcheck-ruby/README.md

-# Mailcheck
+# Mailcheck - Ruby

-A ruby translation of the [Kicksend mailcheck](https://github.com/Kicksend/mailcheck) javascript library which suggests a right domain when your users misspell it in an email address.
+The Ruby library that suggests a right domain when your users misspell it in an email address.
+See the original at https://github.com/mailcheck/mailcheck.

 When your user types in "user@hotnail.con", Mailcheck will suggest "user@hotmail.com".